confluentinc/kafka-streams-examples/docs/index.rst

       SELECT * FROM ksql_playevents WHERE DURATION > 30000 EMIT CHANGES;

 #.
 The above query is not persistent.
-It will stop if this screen is closed.
+It stops if this screen is closed.
 To make the query persistent and stay running until explicitly terminated, prepend the previous query with ``CREATE STREAM ...
 AS``.
 From the ksqlDB query editor:

    .. code-block:: bash